Word of the Year

 2016 was a year of REFRAMING.
 After getting used to ranch living and new work there, it was a year to branch out and explore some new hobbies of photography and birding.
 The year was full and rich with family and friends, and God reframed and refreshed our souls with lots of nature therapy and a better balance of work and relaxation.

 2018 was a struggle for PEACE, my watchword and illusive pursuit.
 A lot of old baggage resurfaced, and my heart was not settled in the way it should have been.
-So much time was taken on small things not appreciating the big beautiful aspects of life.
+So much time was taken on small things not appreciating the big, beautiful aspects of life.
 So, time for a cool change.
-Looking forward to 2019 and a renewed focus of the year.

 2021 was difficult on so many levels as we continued to navigate the Covid pandemic.
 The watchword, RENEW took on special meaning as we encouraged new beginnings for my son and his family.
 We spent much of our time helping with grandchildren and simply putting one foot in front of the other as we helped them deal with their parents’ divorce.
 They did extremely well, and we believe we are on the upswing now as the details are finalized, and they return to a new normal in their lives.
 My twin sister was rediagnosed with breast cancer in April, and much of the remainder of the year was filled with gut-wrenching prayers to renew healthy cells and make her healthy again.
 We also continued to care for Mike’s dad as he declined further at 95 years old.
 As we said goodbye to the year, he was days away from joining his bride in heaven.
 While it was a hard year, it was rich with meaning and renewal and ironically, much joy even in the middle of the pain.
 While it wasn’t the fresh start of renewal that I had envisioned, that watchword held more meaning and life course and hope-filled prayers than it seems a year could possibly hold.

 2022 went by quickly, yet it held many special moments of love and family joy.
 My word for the year was NURTURE, and it steadily offered its direction and reminded me to invest in each precious moment.
 Mike’s dad went to his Heavenly Home just days into January and we said goodbye for now to the most loving and amazing man.
 We will miss him being at the helm and his love for everyone.
-NURTURE was the watchword as we tended little ones that learned to deal with divorce and the heart-crushing aftermath.
-My sister did extremely well and is back to work with a few not fun side effects from the chemo, but is enjoying life again after the cancer trauma.
-NURTURE was my plan to invest in others but it also became a sweet gift that I received.
+NURTURE was the watchword as we tended to little ones who learned to deal with divorce and the heart-crushing aftermath.
+My sister did extremely well and is back to work with a few fun side effects from the chemo but is enjoying life again after the cancer trauma.
+NURTURE was my plan to invest in others, but it also became a sweet gift that I received.
 The Lord comforted and nurtured our hearts through the highs and lows.
-As we close the year, one of my dearest friends hangs in the balance with pancreatic cancer.
+As we close the year, one of my dearest friends hangs in a balance with pancreatic cancer.
 Life is so fragile and precious.
 Nurture the moments.
-Nurture loved ones, and let the Lord nurture and care for you.
+Nurture loved ones and let the Lord nurture and care for you.
 He loves you so much!